RichCaloggero/RichCaloggero.github.io/README.md

 ## Tech Ingredients
 - https://www.youtube.com/channel/UCVSHXNNBitaPd5lYz48--yg

 Not sure who this guy is, but he does all sorts of interesting projects in his home lab.
-He's definately a professor or something.
 He talks through everything in great detail.
-Extremely well done stuff!
+Extremely well done!

 ## Undecided with Matt Ferrell
 - https://www.youtube.com/channel/UCjtUS7-SZTi6pXjUbzGHQCg

 Random engineering stuff.
-In one of his latest ones, he talks about his experience with the Tesla solar panels and power wall.
+In one of his latest, he talks about his experience with the Tesla solar panels and power wall.

 ## Steve Mould
 - https://www.youtube.com/channel/UCEIwxahdLz7bap-VDs9h35A